tinythings/logjet/doc/daemon.md

 - expects a small replay request carrying `from_seq`
 - replays retained records in sequence order
 - continues polling for newly ingested records
+- can optionally wrap the replay transport in TLS

 Replay is strictly sequential today.
 Resume exists per connection via `from_seq`, but there is no persisted checkpoint yet.